Biden is 'convinced' Putin has decided to invade Ukraine | DW | 18.02.2022

 Biden said, "I'm convinced" Putin has decided to further invade Ukraine.
 He cited the "significant intelligence capability" of the US government.
 Biden added, "We have reason to believe that."

-The first call he said was to a bipartisan group of members of the US Congress and Vice-President Harris who are all attending the Munich Security Conference.
-The second call was to EU and NATO member heads of state.
+The first call he said was to a bipartisan group of members of the US Congress and Vice President Kamala Harris, who are all attending the Munich Security Conference.
+The second call was to EU and NATO members' heads of state.

 In those calls, Biden said he briefed allies on what the US believes will happen in Ukraine in the coming days.

-"All these are consistent with the playbook the Russians have used before," Biden said, adding, Ukrainians "have refused to allow Russia to bait the into war."
+"All these are consistent with the playbook the Russians have used before," Biden said, adding that Ukrainians "have refused to allow Russia to bait the into war."

 ar/fb (AP, Reuters)